USS Argonaut (SM-1)

 USS Argonaut (V-4/SF-7/SM-1/A-1/APS-1/SS-166) was a submarine of the United States Navy, the first boat to carry the name.
 Argonaut was laid down as V-4 on 1 May 1925 at Portsmouth Navy Yard.
 She was launched on 10 November 1927, sponsored by Mrs. Philip Mason Sears, the daughter of Rear Admiral William D. MacDougall, and commissioned on 2 April 1928.
 Although never officially designated as "SS-166", at some point she displayed this number on her conning tower.

+She was sunk by Japanese destroyers while engaging their convoy near Rabaul in Oceania on 10 January 1943, with the loss of 102 lives.